 Desite esports competitions being held in many different countries and the vast majority of prize money is paid out in US Dollars despite teams being made up of players from all over the world.
 This means as more investment comes in, foreign exchange rates and international transactions are becoming a far more important aspect of the industry as a whole.

 As an example, a player wins a League of Legends tournament with a prize pot of $400,000.
 The winner however is based in the UK and does not have a US Dollar bank account.
-The player is therefore paid their winnings into their UK based Sterling account and will face a charge from their bank.
-Alternatively, the winner could use an fx broker such as Currency//UK to manage the currency exchange of their prize money and reduce the costs.
-Currency//UK is able to give the winner a more competitive exchange rate due to smaller overheads and won’t charge a fee for receiving funds in different currencies.
-That means the winners, by using Currency//UK instead of their bank, can ultimately keep more of their prize money.
+Currency//UK is able to give the winner a competitive exchange rate due to smaller overheads and won’t charge a fee for receiving funds in different currencies.

 The situation becomes more complex when we look at prize money won by esports teams rather than individual gamers.
 One of the best things about online gaming is that players from nations all over the world mix together to form teams and create a global community.
 However, when a team wins an esports tournament, splitting the prize money between players living in different countries can be costly.
 In this scenario having an FX specialist by your side is even more important.
 For a team with four players, each based in a different country and needing to be paid in a different currency, the complexity and cost increases.
 If you are not using a currency specialist, it may be that you are overpaying on every foreign exchange you make.
 The more members in a winning gaming team the greater exposure to losing more of your winnings on paying bank charges and in exchange rates.